 - An increased focus on “wraparound’ health services, particularly prenatal and maternal programs.
 In addition, funds will be devoted to the creation or attraction of a business to provide healthy food access.

 The six nonprofits supporting The 614 for Linden include Saint Stephen’s Community House, Community Development for All People, Healthy Neighborhoods Healthy Families, The Affordable Housing Alliance of Central Ohio, Community Shelter Board and Nationwide Children’s Hospital.

 South Side Thrive Collaborative

-South Side Thrive Collaborative convenes and promotes coordination and collaboration among a network of 40+ human service organizations, civic groups and businesses to ensure all Columbus’ South Side residents have stable housing, income mobility and good health.
+South Side Thrive Collaborative’s mission is to support Columbus’ South Side residents in living healthy, fulfilling lives by strengthening the collective efforts of community partners.
+The Collaborative connects 40+ health and human service organizations, businesses and civic groups to ensure all Columbus’ South Side residents have stable housing, economic mobility and good health.